 Kearney earned her B.A. from Mount Holyoke College and a J.D. from Catholic University’s Columbus School of Law with a certificate from its Law and Technology Institute.
 She currently serves on the Columbus School of Law’s Board of Visitors.
 A trained singer, Kearney sings with the “kindie” rock band, “Here Comes Trouble.”
 She also has sung with many choruses in the Washington, DC area, most recently with the Choral Arts Society of Washington.

-Join us at 4Front to meet Julie in person.
+Join us at 4Front to meet Julie.

 Dr. Nathan D. Lang-Raad is a speaker, author, and professional learning facilitator.
 He is the Chief Education Officer at WeVideo.
 Throughout his career, he has served as a teacher, assistant principal, university adjunct professor, and Solution Tree consultant.
 He was director of elementary curriculum and instruction for Metropolitan Nashville Public Schools, as well as education supervisor at NASA’s Johnson Space Center.
 He speaks at both local and national professional conferences and is the cofounder of Bammy Award-nominated #LeadUpChat, an educational leadership professional learning network (PLN) on Twitter.
 Nathan is also the cofounder of #divergED, a Twitter chat focused on divergent thinking and innovations in education.
 He is a Google Certified Educator, Microsoft Innovative Educator, and 2016 Apple Teacher, serves on the board of the Student Voice Foundation, and serves on the International Literacy Association Task Force.